resuly/resuly.github.io/_posts/2017-04-14-bike-sharing-en.markdown

 - For a better network connection in China, you can select [ChineseTmsProviders](https://github.com/htoooth/Leaflet.ChineseTmsProviders) to show the basic map layer with Leaflet.
 They are all top on pictures, so the map may not be very clear on some high resolution screens.
 I'm going to use the library developed by Amap or Google Maps to show it better.
 - If you want to require the position from the user through HTML5, you need a https connection.
 Of course, http protocol works fine with localhost for a test site.
 This problem takes me another 3 hours for applying a SSL certification and its deployment on the server.
-- You have to take a token to access the data from ofo and the token is generated after you login the system.
+- You have to take a token to access the data from Ofo and the token is generated after you login the system.
 - There are a lot of Chinese characters in Yongan's data.
 If you use PHP to clean the data, the function below may helps.
 {% highlight php %}
 public function ext_json_decode($str, $mode=false){